hanai3Bi/Switch-OC-Suite/README.md

     - GPU: 1305 MHz (no overvolting, less than official threshold 1050 mV)
       - NVIDIA Official Maximum: 1267.2 MHz
       - ~~Tested with deko3d compute shaders converted from Maxwell SASS assembly.
 Single-precision floating point (FP32 FFMA) performance maxes out at 1305 MHz.~~
-      - 1305 MHz CANNOT be set without charger connected.

 - **Modded sys-clk and ReverseNX**(-RT)

-  - No need to change clocks manually after toggling modes in ReverseNX (Optional)
-    - To disable this feature, use original version of ReverseNX-RT and remove `/config/sys-clk/ReverseNX_sync.flag`.
+  - Permanent global clock override
+    - Expected usage: set maximum DRAM clocks for all games and profiles.

+  - Miscellaneous
-  - Auto-Boost CPU for faster game loading (Optional)
+    - Auto CPU Boost: For faster game loading
       - Enable CPU Boost (1785 MHz) when CPU Core#3 (System Core) is stressed, especially when the game is loading assets from eMMC/SD card (I/O ops).
       - Auto-Boost will be enabled only when charger is connected.
-    - To disable this feature, remove `/config/sys-clk/boost.flag`.

-  - Permanent global clock override
-    - Expected usage: set maximum DRAM clocks for all games and profiles.
+    - Sync ReverseNX Mode: No need to change clocks manually after toggling modes in ReverseNX

     - View charger & battery info, toggle charging/fast-charging(2A) in overlay
       - Extend battery life expectancy by maintaining battery charge at 40% - 60% and disabling fast charging if possible.
       - Known issue: Fast charging toggle will be reset in-game.